nainamohamed09642/DS_JAVA_MODULE-10/Ex24-Shortest Path .md

 3. Read the walking paths (edges) connecting attractions.
 4. Use BFS to find:

-   Shortest path (minimum hops) from start node to destination node using a distance array.
+   Shortest path (minimum hops) from start node to destination node using a distance array..

    Reachability count, i.e., number of attractions reachable from the start.